Honoring student-led inquiry at scale

 Student view · Daily home

-One screen with the next milestone front and center, rubric progress on the right, and project components stacked underneath.
-Students see exactly what they're working on, what's next, and what the rubric will reward.
+One screen with the active studio in the sidebar, this week's kanban front and center, a running conference thread with the teacher, and recent research-journal entries on the right.
+Students see exactly what they're working on, what's next, and what their teacher just said.

 Good research is honest about limitations, open about implications, and curious about possibilities.
 Boomerang Projects is built the same way.

-The v1 beta cohort is small on purpose.
-Beta partners get free access throughout the beta period and a direct line to the founder.
+The v1 early-access cohort is small on purpose.
+Early-access partners get free access throughout the early-access period and a direct line to the founder.
 The feedback we gather here is the rubric the next version is built against.

-— Drew Snow, Founder & CEO, Boomerang Projects™
+— Drew Snow, Founder & CEO, Boomerang Classroom